-The European Union is an active supporter of SESAME, providing support via its Research Framework Programmes with projects such as CESSAMag and OPEN SESAME.
+The European Union is an active supporter of SESAME, providing support via its Research Framework Programmes with projects such as CESSAMag (CERN-EC Support for SESAME Magnets) and OPEN SESAME.

 The IAEA has supported the development of SESAME through its Technical Cooperation program, e.g., by providing training for personnel and experts for the project, as well as procuring radiation equipment.